Ford, Dow to explore carbon fiber use in vehicles

-The joint venture with Dow Automotive Systems mean Ford could start using components made from advanced carbon fiber composites in its vehicle lineup before the end of this decade.
-Dow Automotive is a unit of Dow Chemical.
+The joint venture with Dow Automotive Systems mean Ford (F.N) could start using components made from advanced carbon fiber composites in its vehicle lineup before the end of this decade.
+Dow Automotive is a unit of Dow Chemical DOW.N.

 Weight reduction is one way for automakers to boost the efficiency of their fleets in anticipation of rising oil prices and stricter fuel economy standards for upcoming model years.